Royal Exhibition Building

 Exterior view of Royal Exhibition Building near Jasper Hotel

-The Royal Exhibition Building is one of the world's oldest remaining exhibition pavilions.
-On 1 July 2004, it became the first building in Australia to achieve a World Heritage listing.
+The Royal Exhibition Building is one of the world’s oldest remaining exhibition pavilions and holds significant historical importance.
+On 1 July 2004, it was proudly recognized as the first building in Australia to receive a World Heritage listing, cementing its status as a global architectural treasure.